 The completed special authorization application form.

-Proof of professional liability insurance, or an additional amount of $54.50, to purchase temporary professional liability insurance from La Capitale, as the case may be.
+Proof of professional liability insurance, or an additional amount of $54.50, to purchase temporary professional liability insurance from Beneva, as the case may be.
 This amount is in addition to the fees required for the special authorization, depending on its duration.

 Official attestation from the regulatory body overseeing the practice of the speech-language pathology or audiology profession or, if such organization does not exist, the national representative organization deemed equivalent in the location where the person practices, to the effect that they are a member in good standing.